This is why the Dow is plunging

 A cooling-off period would be a good thing.
 It would make stocks cheaper and more attractive to investors, especially if the underlying companies are healthy, cranking out strong sales and profits.

-The market finally began to come down to earth -- just a bit -- this week, and investors wonder whether this is the beginning of a correction.
+The market finally began to come down to earth -- just a bit -- and investors wonder whether this is a much-needed correction or the beginning of a bear market.
 There could be a little groupthink taking place in the downturn.

-Note: Editor's note: This story is an updated version of a report that was first published February 2.